apache/incubator-wayang/wayang-jdbc/demo/README.md

 # Wayang JDBC Demo

-This demo is the easiest way to verify the external Wayang JDBC interface with a plain Java client.
+This demo is the easiest way to understand how the configured CSV files map to SQL-style table names in the Wayang JDBC demo.

 Run from the repository root.

-Terminal 1:
+To start the Wayang JDBC server with the demo CSV directory exposed as schema `fs`, run:

 ```bash
 bash wayang-jdbc/demo/start-demo-server.sh
 ```

-Terminal 2:
+To inspect the available CSV files and run simple local analysis, run:

 ```bash
 bash wayang-jdbc/demo/run-demo-client.sh